na-na-hi/renget/archive/iftod.md

 \>It's a dark, intense shade of red, and you can see the prominent veins throbbing in time with his heartbeat
 \>It literally looks painfully erect; you actually feel a little sorry for him
 \>The look in his eye as he stares down at you says it all:
-\>Either get stroking or fuck off
+\>Either get stroking or fuck off%%

 ===================================

-\>You're out in the Ancient Forest with a party, hunting a Kushala Daora
+%darkgreen%\>You're out in the Ancient Forest with a party, hunting a Kushala Daora
 \>It isn't going well
 \>You wheel around, preparing to thrust your Gunlance into the creature's face, only to taste dirt as you are slammed into the ground
 \>As the Elder Dragon prepared to fire a tsunami directly into your face, you are afraid